Skip to main content

 info

 Redis is currently supported for all serializable messages which are published externally.
-The minimum supported Redis version is 6.2.0.
+The minimum supported Redis version is 6.2 or higher (required for streams functionality).

 Under the hood, when a backing database (or any other compatible technology) is configured, all outgoing messages are first serialized.
 These serialized messages are then transmitted via a Multiple-Producer Single-Consumer (MPSC) channel to a separate thread, which is implemented in Rust.
 In this separate thread, the message is written to its final destination, which is presently Redis streams.